Warwick Davis

-Warwick Ashley Davis Jr (/'wɒrɪk/ WORR-ik; born 3 February 1970) is an English actor and television presenter.
+Warwick Ashley Davis (/'wɒrɪk/ WORR-ik; born 3 February 1970) is an English actor and television presenter.
 Active within the industry since he was eleven, Davis is among the highest-grossing supporting actors of all time and has the highest average gross revenue of all supporting actors.
 He played the title character in Willow (1988) and the Leprechaun film series (1993–2003); several characters in the Star Wars film series (1983–2024), most notably Wicket the Ewok; and Professor Filius Flitwick and the goblin Griphook in the Harry Potter film series (2001–2011).

 Davis starred as a fictionalised version of himself in the sitcom Life's Too Short (2011–2013).
-He has also presented the ITV game shows Celebrity Squares (2014–2015) and Tenable (2016–2024).
+He has presented the ITV game shows Celebrity Squares (2014–2015) and Tenable (2016–2024).
 In 2025, Davis was awarded the BAFTA Fellowship for lifetime achievement from the British Academy of Film and Television Arts.
+Davis was appointed Officer of the Order of the British Empire (OBE) in the 2026 New Year Honours for services to drama and charity.